5 August 2020

 Intelligent Interfaces and the manufacturing industry

-The manufacturing industry forms part of the foundation of any successful economy and greatly impacts the livelihoods of people participating in that economy.
-The emergence of technologies such as intelligent interfaces has seen a transformation of manufacturing models, approaches and processes from human dependence to partial automation, this disruption has paved a way for a technological age that will and has fundamentally changed industry and production value chains.
-The various opportunities through which intelligent interfaces can be utilised to optimise manufacturing are outlined below.
+The manufacturing industry forms part of the foundation of any successful economy.
+It greatly impacts the livelihoods of people participating in that economy.
+The emergence of technologies such as intelligent interfaces has seen a transformation of manufacturing models, approaches and processes from human dependence to partial automation.
+This disruption has paved a way for a technological age that will fundamentally change industry and production value chains.
+Below are some of the potential uses of intelligent interfaces to optimize manufacturing:

 - Gesture control: Certain steps during the manufacturing process require manual labour or remote control, integrating gesture controls with existing systems could enable a safer and energy efficient approach for workers to interact with machines during the course of manufacturing.